angularsen/roslyn-analyzers/README.md

 // ObjectInitializer_AssignAll enable
 var foo = new Foo
 {
-    // Ignore these assignments by commenting them out.
-It is whitespace tolerant.
+    // Ignore these assignments by commenting them out, it is whitespace tolerant
     // PropIgnored1 = ,
     //PropIgnored2=2,